 How to State Your Name and Details on Your Video Résumé

-The basic question is how to introduce yourself in a way that’s memorable or unique.
-Many video résumés start with the standard Hello, my name is . . . approach.
+Stating your name is an important aspect of the video résumé and job search, but the question is how to introduce yourself in a way that’s memorable or unique.
+Many video résumés start with the standard Hello, my name is approach.
 This approach isn’t terrible, but it’s not a great way to get someone’s attention, either.

 Depending on how bold you want to be, you have two great options for getting your name and other details across without being banal: